Consistent Validation for Predictive Methods in Spatial Settings: WE WANT CONSISTENT ESTIMATORS

-\paragraph{Consistency under infill asymptotics is a minimal desirable property.} Much like traditional consistency, we emphasize that consistency as described here is just a single check among many.
+\textbf{Consistency under infill asymptotics is a minimal desirable property.} Like traditional consistency, we emphasize that \cref{def:consistency} is just a single check among many.
 For instance, often practitioners will be interested in extrapolation far from observed data, which is not modelled by infill asymptotics and will need to be considered separately.
 Our only supposition here is that we will generally prefer test-risk estimators that satisfy consistency under infill asymptotics to those that do not.